alreich/qualreas/README.md

 * Misc -- Assorted junk (Don't look in here)
 * Networks -- Constraint Networks in JSON format
-* Notebooks -- Jupyter Notebooks; A description of each can be found at the end of this notebook *Ontologies -- The .ttl file updates the W3C.org ontology of time to correspond to the Extended_Linear_Interval_Algebra [Reich 1994]
+* Notebooks -- Jupyter Notebooks; A description of each can be found at the end of this notebook
+* Ontologies -- The .ttl file updates the W3C.org ontology of time to correspond to the Extended_Linear_Interval_Algebra [Reich 1994]
 * Papers -- A collection of papers from the relevant literature
 * README.md -- This file
 * Source -- Two files.
 The one that matters is "qualreas.py"
 * Tests -- NCOMPLETE (Don't look in here)
-* Trash -- For when I'm too paranoid to delete something I don't really need
+* Trash -- Because sometimes I want to backtrack w.r.t. something I wrote
-* output_13_0.png -- A small figure used in the README
+* output_*.png -- Figures used in the README

 ## References <a class="anchor" id="refs"></a>